-All residents complete a structured online quality improvement curriculum and continue their learning during didactic sessions held at the FMC.
+All residents participate in quality and scholarly work didactic sessions.
 They incorporate this knowledge into their scholarly projects related to process and quality improvement.
 Critical appraisal of the medical literature occurs during quarterly resident-led journal clubs.

 Dissemination of knowledge is an important component of scholarly activity and presentation of work is encouraged at local, regional, and national levels.
 At least one project must be submitted for presentation prior to graduation.
 Past graduates have presented at conferences hosted by the Society of Teachers of Family Medicine, Family Medicine Education Consortium, Northeast Ohio Medical University, and Summa Health.